valschr/mia-consent-manager/README.md

   sliderColor: '#fe886c',
   scripts: [
     {
-      name: "Google Analytics",
+      name: 'Google Analytics',
-      description: "Allows us to analyze the statistics of visits to our site",
+      description: 'Allows us to analyze the statistics of visits to our site',
-      domain: "google.com",
+      domain: 'google.com',
       gtm: {
-        grantEvent: "GOOGLE_ANALYTICS"
+        grantEvent: 'GOOGLE_ANALYTICS',
-      }
+      },
     },
     {
-      name: "Linked-In",
+      name: 'Linked-In',
-      description: "Allows us to analyze the statistics of visits to our site",
+      description: 'Allows us to analyze the statistics of visits to our site',
-      domain: "linkedin.com",
+      domain: 'linkedin.com',
       gtm: {
-        grantEvent: "LINKED_IN"
+        grantEvent: 'LINKED_IN',
-      }
+      },
-    }
+    },
-  ]
+  ],
 })
 ```

-The "grantEvent" will be prefixed by "CM_GRANTED_" resulting in events like "CM_GRANTED_GOOGLE_ANALYTICS", "CM_GRANTED_LINKED_IN".
+The "grantEvent" will be prefixed by "CM*GRANTED*" resulting in events like "CM_GRANTED_GOOGLE_ANALYTICS", "CM_GRANTED_LINKED_IN".
 These are then meant to be used within the GTM to trigger the scripts.